za3k/za3kstrap/README.md

 ### Concepts

-Conceptually, za3kstrap splits an install into three classes:
+Conceptually, za3kstrap splits files and directories in an install into three classes:
 - "config".
 Installed packages, services, config files, code, etc.
+  Think /etc and /usr.
 - "state".
 Working data.
 Home directories, databases, secret keys.
+Think /home.
 - "ignore".
 Chromium caches, /tmp, logs.
+Think /tmp.

 When performing a backup or restore
-- "ignore" is ignored entirely.
+- The "ignore" class is ignored.
 We don't need to back up or restore /tmp
-- "config" is treated as semantically as possible.
+- The "config" class is treated semantically as possible.
 We'd like a list of packages to install, not a huge number of files to copy.
 - "state" is not examined.
 It's blindly treated as files to copy or restore.

 Specifically, za3kstrap breaks down the **recipe** as follows: